-Method 2: Bleach Toilet Cleaner
+Method 2: Bleach Toilet Bowl Cleaner for Grout

 This is the method I've heard the most praise about.
 And it totally make sense – a non-running formula that has bleach in it, in theory, would knock out the stains the best.
 But it's also the most expensive, especially if you have a whole tile floor to clean.

 The nozzle on the bottle actually makes it pretty each to apply to grout.
 Just spray as little as possible in the grout line!